 Frequently Asked Questions

-- When should I register my child for TK/Kindergarten?
+- When should I enroll my child?

 - What to Expect

 Upon enrolling, students will be placed in their attendance boundary (or “neighborhood”) school and can start as soon as the next day.